PYROP3/Furroke/README.md

-# Patakê
+# Furroke

-Patakê is a "KTV"-style karaoke song search and queueing system, based on the PiKaraoke open source project, customized for the Patas event (https://patas.site).
+Furroke is a "KTV"-style karaoke song search and queueing system, based on the PiKaraoke open source project, customized for the Brasil Furfest event (https://brasilfurfest.com.br/) and the Patas event (https://patas.site).

 It connects to your TV, and shows a QR code for computers and smartphones to connect to a web interface.
 From there, multiple users can seamlessly search your local track library, queue up songs, add an endless selection of new karaoke tracks from YouTube, and more.
 Works on Raspberry Pi, OSX, Windows, and Linux!